jwn8175/sp24-cs184-final-project-webpage/final_report.md

 ## Technical Approach

+### Rendering Pipeline and GUI

+For the Python frontend, we predominantly used the `moderngl-window` Python library to process both image and video inputs through the rendering pipeline.
+With the help of a YouTube video explaining how to apply a filter to an image and an example file on the official `moderngl-window` GitHub repository for playing back videos, we were able to start with the rendering pipeline already created.
+With this basic infrastructure, we could now input images and videos and render them with default texture sampling with GLSL shader programs.

+To improve upon the rendering pipeline, we added command line arguments to parameterize the rendering from the Python files.
+Additionally, we added keyboard shortcuts to change the `kernel_size` uniform argument to the GLSL shader programs.
+Both of these features are highly customizable and easy to improve upon.

+The majority of our work was spent on the design and development of the following GLSL shader files, where we could just load them into the `moderngl-window` rendering pipeline to see how the filters looked on images and videos of our choice.

 ### Kuwahara Square

 The square variant of the Kuwahara filter utilizes a square kernel to analyze the surrounding texture pixels to determine each pixel’s color.
 Surrounding pixels are split into 4 quadrants with dimensions `kernel_size x kernel_size`.
 Some surrounding pixels are part of multiple quadrants.
 The pixel we are computing the color for is the center pixel.